orchestracities/ngsi-timeseries-api/docs/manuals/user/contributing.md

   - `docs`: Holds documentation files.
   - `docker`: To hold docker-related files for the scope of the project.
   - `timescale-container`: Contains the code for setting up timescale db.
-  - `specification`: Contains the OpenAPI definition that QL implements.
+  - `specification`: Contains the OpenAPI definition that QuantumLeap implements.
   - `src`: Source code folder.
     - `cache`: Holds the code for managing the metadata cache.
     - `geocoding`: Holds the code for interacting with OSM and doing geo-related